priya1599/FlashCard-Generator/README.md

 # Almabetter-Flashcard-Generator

-This is a frontend capstone project given by the Almabetter which is a Flashcard Generator
+This is a Frontend Capstone Project given by the Almabetter which is a Flashcard Generator

 ## Interface-with-Dark-mode-enabled
-![image]

 ![DarkMode](https://github.com/priya1599/FlashCard-Generator/assets/128911820/da437124-0660-4ead-85b2-a154ed77e99c)

 ## Interface-with-Light-mode-enabled